umbraco/UmbracoDocs/umbraco-cloud/upgrades/version-specific-upgrades/migrate-from-umbraco-7-to-8.md

 3. Clone down the Development environment from the Umbraco 8 Cloud project.

 {% hint style="info" %}
-We recommend setting up the Umbraco 8 Cloud portal locally Visual Studio.
+We recommend setting up the Umbraco 8 Cloud portal locally in Visual Studio.

 This can be done after cloning down the Cloud environment or by using the [UaaS cloning tool](https://umbra.co/uaas-cmd).